Chairman of the PIF Board

-Diane has more than 15 years of experience in the payments industry and has been among the payments industry professionals shortlisted for The Payments Power 10, an annual award to recognize the top ten contributors to the global payments industry
+Diane has more than 15 years of experience in the payments industry and has been among the payments industry professionals shortlisted for The Payments Power 10, an annual award to recognise the top ten contributors to the global payments industry.

 Declan Byrne joined the PIF board in May 2015 and was re-elected in April 2018.
 He is Chairman of the organisation‘s PR and PA Committee which is responsible for the development of the organisation’s public messaging programmes and in particular promoting the prepaid brand from an industry perspective.

 Declan’s day job is as Managing Director of GVS Prepaid Ltd. Declan is a prepaid financial services veteran having spent the past 20 years working in the prepaid mobile, money transfer, GPR Card, Prepaid Budget and Gift Card spaces.
 He spent 23 years with An Post, the Irish Post office, before working with FEXCO and then consulting in the payments industry.